Entertain. Inform. Engage. Inspire.

 Michelle started her career as a Veterinary Nurse at Troytown Equine Hospital where she went on to be a neonatal ICU Nurse.
 Roles as a stud nurse in a foaling unit followed before she joined The Phoenix Equine Group where she continued with a focus on Equine internal medicine.

-Michelle has also worked in mixed animal practice and as Territory Manager for a veterinary pharmaceutical company before taking up her current role as a Veterinary Business Coordinator.
+Michelle has also worked in mixed animal practice and as Territory Manager for a veterinary pharmaceutical company before taking up her current role as a Veterinary Business Consultant.
+Michelle has studied business management and leadership, media production, is a Fear Free certified veterinary professional and is currently working on a diploma in corporate wellness coaching.
 Her main areas of interest are companion animal anesthesia & analgesia, dermatology, antibiotic stewardship and calf health.
 She is a self-professed space and science geek.
 By the sea is where she finds her soul.

 She has a superhero side kick – Her cat Obi Wan Kenobi who features heavily on her Instagram story.